Aayush050502/Audio-Classification/README.md

 ## Note:
 Unfortunately , we coulf not able to  share the audiosamples/dataset publicly inorder to preserve privacy of our contributors.
 You can create your own dataset by collecting clear audio samples from your classmates and save them as .wav format.

 ## Data pre-processing:
 We partitioned each recording into 10 seperate 5-second audio files .
 By breaking down the audio into smaller segments , our model can process and analyze the data more effectively , enabling more accurate and granular predictions.

+## Feature extraction
+MFCC (Mel-frequency cepstral coefficients) is a widely used feature extraction technique in audio signal processing and analysis.
+It aims to capture the characteristics of the human auditory system by converting the audio signal from the time domain to the frequency domain.
+Yes, it is true that MFCC features are inspired by the human auditory system.
+The human ear is more sensitive to certain frequencies and less sensitive to others, and this sensitivity is not linear across the entire audible frequency range.
+The Mel scale is a perceptual scale that approximates the non-linear frequency response of the human ear.

+The MFCC feature extraction process incorporates this understanding of the human auditory system by using the Mel filterbank, which applies a set of triangular filters spaced uniformly in the Mel scale to the power spectrum of the audio signal.
+This mimics the ear's response to different frequencies and allows the MFCCs to capture the perceptually relevant characteristics of the audio.

+Additionally, the logarithmic transformation applied to the filterbank energies in the MFCC computation is also inspired by the logarithmic perception of loudness in human hearing.
+It further aligns the feature representation with the characteristics of human auditory perception.

+By modeling the audio signal processing based on the human auditory system, MFCC features provide a more effective representation for capturing the essential information and characteristics of the audio signal, making them widely used in speech and audio processing applications.

+## Models implemented
+We implemented two CNN models with slight variation.
+The first one has tanh as activation function and the second one has "ReLU" as activation function

+## Results
+The CNN model which has ReLU activation function turns out to be the better model compared to former .